 The historic building that houses New City Gas — built in 1863 as a place where coal would get converted into gas — is now open as an “NFT gallery” curated by 0x Society and billed on its website as the “first of its kind in Canada.”
 Digital artworks encrypted with an NFT, or non-fungible token, can be bought and sold since the blockchain access to the asset — a digital asset that could otherwise be copied ad infinitum online — is completely unique to the owner.
 Five of the twelve NFT artworks on display at Bazart have already been sold, the least expensive of which went for $8,000, Silo 57 reports.

-With dancing still banned in Quebec nightclubs as a coronavirus precaution, and bars — to their chagrin — still forced to stop selling alcohol at midnight, the Bazart revamp is an auspicious move for the sprawling Griffintown nightclub.
+With dancing still banned in Quebec nightclubs as a coronavirus precaution, and bars — to their chagrin — still forced to stop selling alcohol at midnight, the Bazart revamp is a promising move for the sprawling Griffintown nightclub.
 While a member of Bazart’s PR team tells Eater that the art installations are intended as a temporary summertime-only affair, they say New City Gas is “looking at how they can integrate the concept in a more permanent way.”
 As for the restaurant?
 They say it’s here to stay.